Preliminary Land Use Service (PLUS)

 PLUS provides for state agency review of major land use change proposals prior to submission to local governments.
-PLUS review meetings are generally held on the fourth Wednesday of each month.
+PLUS review meetings are generally held on the fourth Wednesday of each month with the exception of November and December (3rd Wednesday).
 Applications for review at PLUS meetings must be received by OSPC by the first state government working day of that month.
 Agendas for PLUS meetings are linked, when posted, from the meeting dates listed below.
 Agendas are posted as PDF files.

 The PLUS process involves reviews by all applicable state agencies at the start of the land development process, adding value and knowledge to the process without taking over the authority of local governments to make land use decisions.